 Make sure that the seam of the cover is hidden and facing the wall.

-I made a hook out of wire and wrapped it around the end of the bundled wires that run behind the cabinet that go to the electric outlet.
+To do this, I made a hook out of wire and wrapped it around the end of the bundled wires.
+I then ran the covered wires behind a cabinet next to the mantel where there was an electrical outlet on the wall.

 If you look closely you can see the TV cord hiding cover on the left side of the mantel.